 This website will provide you with valuable information if you were the victim, survivor, or witness to a crime and the offender was sentenced to the California Department of Corrections and Rehabilitation (CDCR) either in an adult or juvenile facility.

-The California Department of Corrections and Rehabilitation (CDCR) Office of Victim and Survivor Rights and Services (OVSRS) will join with community organizations, law enforcement and numerous government agencies to commemorate Domestic Violence Awareness Month for October of 2015.
+The California Department of Corrections and Rehabilitation (CDCR), Office of Victim and Survivor Rights and Services (OVSRS), is pleased to announce Live Chat victim services.

 On February 10, 2014, the Three Judge Panel in the Plata/Coleman class action lawsuit ordered the California Department of Corrections and Rehabilitation (CDCR) to create and implement “a new parole determination process through which non-violent second strikers will be eligible for parole consideration by the Board of Parole Hearings (BPH) once they have served 50% of their sentence.”
 The new process January 1, 2015.